Fighting for Florida: Accomplishments

 Throughout his two terms, Rubio has fiercely advocated for small businesses in Florida attempting to recover from natural disasters, fought against the draconian overregulation of America’s small businesses, and secured passage of critical legislation to spur investment in Florida and strengthen the Main Street economy.
 He will continue to stand alongside small businesses for as long as he is in office.

 From passing landmark legislation to assisting veterans with benefit questions, Senator Marco Rubio and his team are ready to assist our veterans and their families.

-In 2017, Rubio’s Department of Veterans Affairs (VA) Accountability and Whistleblower Protection Act became law.
-Rubio’s law gave the VA secretary the power to fire and dismiss bad employees and to protect whistleblowers who come forward.
+In 2017, Rubio’s VA Accountability and Whistleblower Protection Act became law, giving the VA secretary the power to fire and dismiss bad employees and to protect those whistleblowers who come forward.

 “Credit is due to Senator Marco Rubio for championing this bill,” Concerned Veterans for America said.
-The Veterans of Foreign Wars (VFW) “saluted” Rubio and praised the bill for sending an “unmistakable signal to all employees that maintaining the status quo no longer works for those who have borne the battle.”
+The Veterans of Foreign Wars “saluted” Rubio and praised the bill for sending an “unmistakable signal to all employees that maintaining the status quo no longer works for those who have borne the battle.”